CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 <img src="81176701.jpg"/>

-note: E-waste is a big environmental challenge.
-A total of 154 000 tons of e-waste was collected in Norway during 2022 which is about 28 kgs of e-waste per person.
-Still a lot of e-waste lies around in the norwegian households, dusting away.
+note: E-waste is a significant environmental challenge.
+A total of 154,000 tons of e-waste was collected in Norway during 2022, which is about 28 kg per person.
+Still, a lot of e-waste lies around Norwegian households, dusting away.
 How can we turn some of this waste into something useful?

 ---

 ## Harvest E-waste guts and make stuff!

-A "Frakenstein" home lab 🧟‍♂️
+A "Frakenstein's Lab" Home Server 🧟‍♂️

-note: A laptop has a lot of components to build stuff out of.
-I've seen people creating their own home surveilence systems out of webcams as an example.
-We will be utilizing the logic boards of old laptops and create a home lab.
-A home lab can come in many different variations and sizes.
-The simplest home labs run on consumer grade machines, and the most advanced ones are comparable to enterprise grade server setups.
-It's really what you make it to be.
-In my case, I found 3 old laptops from my student years and early career.
-They pack the same punch as many modern single board computers and I think it's a shame that these computers go un-utilized.
+note: Like Dr. Frankenstein, who brought new life to assembled parts, we're reviving old laptops by using their logic boards to create a home lab.
+These laptops, relics from my student years and early career, still pack a punch equivalent to many modern single-board computers.
+It's a shame to let such potential go to waste.
+Today, we're not just recycling — we're creating a monster of efficiency and sustainability that breathes new life into what was once considered electronic waste.

 ---